nlhogsten/Musik-Getter/README.md

 # Music Getter

-A local download tool powered by `yt-dlp` and `ffmpeg`.
+A local Mac Video & Audio download tool powered by `yt-dlp` and `ffmpeg`.
 Paste up to 3 URLs, inspect available formats, and download audio in MP3, WAV, FLAC, or the original best quality.

 ## Requirements